Automate your development process

 The &

-is used in the end of this command to run it in the background, otherwise the emulator
+is placed at the end of this command to run the emulator in the background; otherwise, the emulator

-command blocks the terminal and prevents any further commands from execution. > /dev/null 2>&1
+command blocks the terminal and prevents any further commands from being executed. > /dev/null 2>&1

 is used to ignore all outputs of this command.